snhstq/IBM3705_R5/README.md

 v net,act,id=P16A23A
 v net,act,id=T16A23A1

- v net,act,id=sdlcpa01,logon=tso,logmode=mhp3278e
-     (this will activates the LU with the proper logmode and starts the TSO session).
+(If i3274 or i3271 is started after the NCP has been loaded, the related line needs to be activated first)

+SDLC: Connect your TN3270 client to the 3274's IP address with port 32741.
+Logon to TSO:
+Press [RESET], followed by [CLEAR] and then again press [RESET].
+Now type: Logon applid(tso) logmode(mhp3278e)
+press [SYSREQ]  (not [ENTER] !!!)

-Connect your TN3270 client to the EMU3705 IP address 192.168.1.5 port 32001.
+BSC: Connect your TN3270 client to the 3274's IP address with port 32711.

-Note: during testing we discovered that quick3270 does not work with the tn3270 server in the 3271/3274.
-X3270 works perfect.

-   ...
-   ..
-   Connected to device 000

-Press
-   [RESET]
-   [CLEAR]
-   [RESET]

-Type: ‘logon applid(tso) logmode(mhp3278e)’ and press [SYS-REQ] (not [ENTER]!)

-Wait for the TSO login prompt and login:
+You should shee the NETSOL welcome message.
+Logon to TSO:
+Logon HERC01
+press ENTER

 ## Operation and Use